MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 - `CREATE` privileges on the containing cluster.
 - `USAGE` privileges on all types used in the materialized view definition.
 - `USAGE` privileges on the schemas that all types in the statement are contained in.

+## Additional Information

+- Materialized views are not monotonic; that is, materialized views cannot be recognized as append-only.

 ## Related pages